enocol/donewithit/README.md

 Marketplace is a Django-based web application and Minimum Viable Product (MVP) designed to showcase core full-stack functionality.
-The platform enables users to register, log in, browse products and initiate purchasing products.
+The platform enables users to register, log in, browse products, initiate purchases, send messages to sellers, and manage conversations via a built-in inbox.
+Users can also subscribe to the newsletter to receive updates about new products and offers.

-This project demonstrates my ability to build scalable, modular Django applications with clean UI using Bootstrap.
+This project demonstrates my ability to build scalable, modular Django applications with a clean UI using Bootstrap.
 While this version includes essential features, it is intentionally lean to highlight core functionality.
 The UX and feature set can be expanded based on future goals or user feedback.

 ## 📚 Table of Contents
 - [User Experience](#user-experience)